-Especially if you are new to Single Board Computers, and tinkerer communities in general, it may be a bit confusing at first to get a hang of how it all works.
+If you are new to single board computers, Arm or RISC-V devices, and open source communities in more general, then it may be a bit confusing to get a hang of how it all works at first.
 To get you started, here is a short rundown of where you’ll find the resources you’ll need and where you can reach out for help if need be.

 Our community consists of developers and end-users.
 There will always be someone to help you out, so if you’re in need of help make sure to reach out.

 Where applicable, on the wiki you will also find software sources for Linux BSP or Android.
-Other software sources, such as for instance mainline linux patches, may also be linked where and when appropriate.
-Since so much PINE64-specific software is developed by the community members – who tend to post their work on the forum or github (or similar platforms) – the wiki also pools together these resources and links back to the original sources.
+Other software sources, such as for instance mainline Linux patches, may also be linked where and when appropriate.
+Since so much PINE64-specific software is developed by the community members – who tend to post their work on the forum or GitHUB (or similar repositories) – the wiki also pools together these resources and links back to the original sources.

 Lastly, the wiki has a dedicated section for project ideas.
 As with any part of the wiki, this section too is created and maintained by the community.
 The project section links back to a vast number of ongoing projects, tutorials, videos, etc., showcasing various use-cases of your hardware.
 If you are working on a project not already covered by the Project section, then you are more than welcome to add so that it can inspire and help others.
 You are also allowed to add projects belonging to others – just make sure to credit the original project maker accordingly and link back to the original Project source.

 It is noteworthy that each PINE64 device forum sub-section has its own projects and ideas section, where users frequently post about what they are working on.
 Make sure to look though these sections too as not all PINE64 projects in existence have been added or documented on the wiki.

 Apart from containing information about the individual devices, Wiki also has information about flashing SD cards and eMMC modules, debugging using UART and reporting problems, as well as project ideas and tutorials.